Installing the i4connected application

 It may be the case that the i4connected files are delivered to you in a zip archive.
 After downloading them through HTTP, please make sure that they are unblocked before removing them from the archive.

-Make sure that you save the contents of the portal folder in the desired place of your local hard drive.
+Make sure that you save the contents of the portal folder in the desired place on your local hard drive.

 Note